AdobeDocs/creative-cloud-enterprise-learn.en/help/max/stock.md

     <div>
    <a href="stock.md#tutorial1"><strong>Find the best assets faster with Adobe [!DNL Stock]</strong></a>
     </div>
-    <em>Find the perfect royalty-free stock image to enhance your creative project using better, faster search results powered by Adobe Sensei, our artificial intelligence engine</em>
+    <em>Find the perfect royalty-free stock image to enhance your creative project using better, faster search results powered by Adobe AI</em>
     <br>
   </td>
   <td>